OmgItsRito/RTP4/README.md

 - Data Packet
   - Used for transmitting tracked & untracked packets of custom data
 - Callback Packet
-  - Contains the uid of a packet which was delivered
+  - Contains the uid of a packet which was delivered, always has a uid value of 0

 ##### Packet Structure
 Each packet contains the sender & target ids, channel id and the packet data.